pulumi/docs/content/tutorials/importing-azure-infrastructure/index.md

 $ pulumi new python
 ```

-This tutorial will define the Storage Account resource using the Azure Native provider, so you will also need to make sure to [install the Azure Native dependency into your project](/registry/packages/azure-native/installation-configuration/).
+This tutorial will define resources using the Azure Native provider, so you will also need to make sure to [install the Azure Native dependency into your project](/registry/packages/azure-native/installation-configuration/).

 ## Importing a resource